CrossTheRoadElec/Phoenix6-Documentation/source/docs/application-notes/manual-pid-tuning.rst

 .. dropdown:: Tuning Process Example

-   Following the guide, I start with all gains at 0 to dial in kG.
+   Following the guide, I start with all gains at 0 to dial in kG and kS.

-   I start with a kG of 1, and notice that the arm's still falling, so I increase it to 2, 4, 8, and 16 before it stops moving.
-From there I reduce it to 12, then 10 and notice it fall again.
-I bring it up to 11 and see it still falls appreciably, so I leave it at 12 for the lower bound.
+   I start with a kG of 1, and notice that the arm's still falling, so I increase it to 2, 4, 8, 16, and 20 before it stops moving.
+From there I reduce it to 18, then 16 and notice it fall again.
+I bring it up to 17 and see it still falls appreciably, but 17.5 does not, so I use 17.5 for the lower bound.

-   Going back up, I start at 16 again, then to 18, and 20 before it moves its way up.
-19 also produces appreciable movement, so I leave it at 18.
-This means my kG is (12 + 18) / 2 = 15 amps.
+   Going back up, I start at 20 again, then to 22, 24, and 26 before it moves its way up.
+25 also produces appreciable movement, but 24.5 does not.
+This means my kG is (24.5 + 17.5) / 2 = 21 amps, and my kS is (24.5 - 17.5) / 2 = 3.5 amps.

-   From here, I set a setpoint of 0.1 and dial in kS to just before it starts moving.
-I increase it to 1, 2, and 4 when it starts moving.
-From here, I dial it down to 3 where it doesn't move, and back up to 3.5, 3.7 where it moves again.
-I check 3.6 and see it doesn't move, so I leave kS at 3.6 amps.

-   Now it's time for kP/kD tuning.
-I bring kP up to 1, 2, 4, 8, 16, and 32 before I get significant overshoot, where I dial kD in to 1, 2, 4, and 8 before that overshoot is gone. kP keeps increasing to 64 and 128, then kD goes up to 16 and 32 before it's back to kP.
-I go up to 256 and 512 where I notice a bit of oscillation, and I may be near the limit at this point. kD increases to 64 and I get oscillation on the way to the target, so I bring it down to 50 then 40 before I'm happy with it.
-There's still a little oscillation at the target, but it's minimal.
+   From here, I set a setpoint of 0.1, and now it's time for kP/kD tuning.
+I bring kP up to 1, 2, 4, 8, and 16 before I get significant overshoot, where I dial kD in to 1, 2, 4, and 8 before that overshoot is gone. kP keeps increasing to 32 and 64, then kD goes up to 16 and 32, then kP up to 128, 250, and 500, then kD to 64 and 128 before it's back to kP.
+I go up to 1000 and 2000 where I notice a bit of oscillation, and I may be near the limit at this point. kD increases to 250, then kP to 4000 and 8000, then kD to 500 and I get oscillation on the way to the target.

+   At this point, we have reached the limit of kD, so I bring it down to 400 then 300 before I'm happy with it.

-   I check with other setpoints of -0.1, 0.4, 0.6 and confirm the movement looks good, and say the PID tuning is done.
+   I check with a setpoint of 0.6 and notice there is severe overshoot, but I cannot increase kD any further, so I reduce kP to 4000, then 3700 at which point I am happy with the behavior.
+I check with other setpoints of -0.1 and 0.4 and confirm the movement looks good, so the PID tuning is done.

+   This gives final gains of kG = 21 A, kS = 3.5 A, kP = 3700 A/rot, and kD = 300 A/rps.

+   If my arm normally expects small movements or has a small range of motion, then I'd prioritize the smaller setpoints for my PID controller.
+However, if my arm frequently drives long distances (such as going to the other side of the robot), then I'd prioritize that situation.
+If I really needed both close and far away behavior, then I'd look at gain-scheduling based on the value of the error, using both Slots 0 and 1, with 0 for the small distance situation, and 1 for the large distance situation.

 Profiled Tuning
 ^^^^^^^^^^^^^^^

 Profiled tuning can be treated much the same way as tuning a normal PID, but the introduction of a profile means much of the response can be calculated in advance with feed-forwards.
-This results in most of the work being done due to feed forward, and the feedback gains being used to account for any error in the system.
+This results in much of the work being done due to feed forward, with the feedback gains being used to account for any error in the system.

 In Phoenix 6, you can either generate your own profile and feed in the position and velocity setpoints, or use MotionMagic® and let the Talon generate the profile for you.
 In either case the Talon will have Velocity and/or Acceleration setpoints that it can use the kV and kA feedforward terms on, for more accurate profile following.